stweeks-pdx/ECE571FixedPointAdder/doc/README.md

 --- The two smallest numbers fo IEEE-754 added together

---- Three regular numbers added together
+--- Three float number pairs added together

 ---- one with opposite signs and two with matching signs

-For the randomized testing we used the floating point model we made in class but also added a constraint that produces only normalized numbers.
+For the randomized testing we used the floating point class we desing but also added a constraint that produces only normalized numbers.
 We run through 2^32 cases of this randomization constraint where we are feeding normalized numbers into our adder.
 We then randomize with the constraint of only denormalized numbers to pass into our module to verify that we can handle denorms (without doing the addition) gracefully.
 We also do this 2^32 times to make sure we don't encounter any edge cases.
 Our final randomization test disables all constraints and we generate 2^32 random numbers in the hopes to generate some NaN and INF numbers to verify our approach.